innovait-dk/LearnIdp/docs/releasenotes/index.md

 - Designer: Hyperlink button can publish a general event to be used in your code. (instead of just userlookup og entitylookup)
 - Bug: Designer does not save "order by" and tostring if a custom field is used.

+> [!IMPORTANT]
+> Breaking change
+>
+> Now that we are using abstract and base-viewmodels we are moving away from using partial methods (expect for Initialize() ).
+> So if you have used partials methods for example with LinkButtons, those methods are now CG in the abstract viewmodel as protected virtual
+> and you need to override them instead of using partial.

 ## 2024.6